Securing Struts in AWS Fargate

 I have built and pushed a protected version of the same vulnerable Struts code, and I register a task definition and deploy this just as before.

 Once this container instance is provisioned in AWS, browsing there shows the same Tomcat test page as before.
 I run the same attacker code on this container instance, which will attempt to install the web shell exactly as before.

 But this time browsing to the /shell/shell.jsp address results in a 404 page, indicating that the web shell wasn’t installed this time.

 Looking at the Aqua Server we can see logs indicating that the attack was caught and stopped by the Aqua code running in the container, and that this was reported to the Server as “Block” events.

 Aqua ensures that the containerized code can only do what it is expected to do.
 In this case, we used a profile of normal Tomcat / Struts deployment behavior, and it has caught the attacker trying to execute calls that are outside this profile.
 In this way, even if the attack targets a zero-day (i.e. currently unreported) vulnerability, there is a decent chance of preventing it.
 If only Equifax had this level of protection, perhaps all that personal information would still be private.

-Why not try out AWS Fargate and enjoy running containers without managing EC2 instances?
+Why not try out AWS Fargate and enjoy running containers on AWS without managing EC2 instances?